learning-zone/java-basics/java-multiple-choice-questions-answers.md

 D. The code does not compile
 ```
 D. The code does not compile

-Explanation: The local variable chair may not have been initialized
 ```
+**Explanation**: The local variable chair may not have been initialized

 #### Q. Which is correct about an instance variable of type String?
 A. It defaults to an empty string.
 B. It defaults to null.